-Audio XY Display

-Y The 'scope function can also serve as an XY "stereoscope."
-An XY display will indicate both level and phase differences between left and right channels, giving a visual representation of the 'stereophony' of the program and warning of mono-compatibility issues.
+Audio XY The 'scope function can also serve as an XY "stereoscope."
+An XY display will indicate both level and phase differences between left and right channels, giving a visual representation of the stereophony of the program and a warning of mono-compatibility issues.

-When XY is imple-

-mented with a traditional analog oscilloscope, the display resembles a 'connect-the-dots' image of the so-named children's activity.
+When XY is implemented with a traditional analog oscilloscope, the display resembles a 'connectthe-dots' image of the so-named children's activity.
 The 551 and most digital 'scopes can optionally show either Lines or Points.
 The Points option presents a more artistic 'constellation' as seen in the example.
-In this case Points and Persistence were both engaged to also indicate the short-term trend of the stereo image.
+In the example, Points and Persistence were both engaged to also indicate the short-term trend of the stereo image.